 A Jane Doe was found on Halloween, October 31, 1979 in Georgetown, Texas near Interstate 35 in a culvert almost 10 miles south of the Williamson and Bell County line.
 After 38 years, she still remains unidentified.
 She had been strangled and had no clothes on except for a pair of orange socks.
+One of two matchbooks found at the scene belonged to a hotel from Henryetta, Oklahoma.
 She became known as Orange Socks.

 Serial killer Henry Lee Lucas confessed to her murder in 1982.
 He was convicted of her murder in 1984.
 He recanted his confession, and the court heard that on the date of her murder a timesheet showed he was at work in Jacksonville, Florida.
+Later investigation pointed out that Lucas would have had to drive 70 miles an hour from Oklahoma to Texas to Florida without stopping, which is highly unlikely.
 Governor George W. Bush commuted his death sentence to life in prison.

 An anonymous caller stated she saw the Jane Doe hitchhiking near Georgetown the day she was killed, but they have not been able to identify who the caller was nor have they come forward.